|

 There has always been something about Glacier, Yellowstone and Grand Teton National Parks that is so incredibly captivating that we've spent much of our lives exploring and enjoying them.
-This captivation was probably the result of our parents taking us to these parks on family vacations ever since we can remember.
+This captivation was the direct result of our parents taking us to these parks on family vacations ever since we can remember.

 My wife Shannon and I practically grew up in these parks, and the experiences we've enjoyed have created the best memories of our lives.
 The camping, the animals, the beauty, and most importantly the joy of being with our families, all contributed to our profound feelings for these national treasures.